KamilFedorowicz/rheoFoamLC/README.md

 Finally, the specific form of the constitutive equation is contained in the object LE_1constant, where the director evolution equation and stress definition are specified.

-For the homeotropic boundary condition we use the \patch( ).nf( ) function, which computes the wall-normal vector and prescribes it on the wall.

-The wall-parallel boundary condition in the bend is more complex and requires a dedicated code, which is given in the file wallPar.